sriyanops/risk-and-loss-prevention-dashboard/README.md

 ```

 ## How to Run
-> Run the application from the repository root.
+> All commands should be run from repository root.

 ### Install dependencies